 To do this, you’ll want to stand far enough behind the tee (think closer to the catcher) to allow for a forward weight transfer.

 You can also think about this as moving your body weight towards the pitcher during your stride.
-Training laterally and roationally is a must if you want to see continued results.
+Training laterally and rotationally is a must if you want to see continued results.

 Beyond allowing for a forward weight shift, standing further behind the tee will also give your arms more room to extend through the ball, something that’s helped our BRX athletes time and time again.